jdrouet/any-storage/readme.md

 - `Store`: Main trait for fetching files and directories.
 - `StoreFile` and `StoreDirectory`: Trait abstractions for files and folders.
 - `StoreFileReader`: Async stream wrapper over file content.
+- `StoreFileWriter`: Async stream wrapper to write to a file.
 - Each backend implements these traits for its own types, hiding service-specific logic behind the unified interface.

 ## 🔐 Security Notes